andlzanon/lod-personalized-recommender/README.md

 # Balancing the trade-off between accuracy and diversity in recommender systems with personalized explanations based on Linked Open Data

-## Description :pencil:
+## Description
 This is the source code used for the expriments of the paper:

 >Zanon, André Levi, Leonardo Chaves Dutra da Rocha, and Marcelo Garcia Manzato.
 "Balancing the trade-off between accuracy and diversity in recommender systems with personalized explanations based on Linked Open Data."
 Knowledge-Based Systems 252 (2022): 109333.

+You can find the link to our paper on ScienceDirect [here](https://www.sciencedirect.com/science/article/pii/S0950705122006682).
 Our reordering algorithm aims to improve or mantain a collaborative filtering recommendation engine's accuracy, while also providing more diversity, coverage and fairness with the ability to generate personalized explanations to the user with the Wikidata Linked Open Data.

-## Citation :label:
+## Citation
 If this repository could be usefull to you, please cite us:

     @article{zanon2022balancing,